wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/4-troubleshoot-calendars.md

 ## Troubleshoot calendar sharing permissions issues

 Sharing calendar information is very common.
 It's a useful way for users to determine their respective availability.
-If, after sharing a calendar, users don't have the expected permissions, then use Outlook to verify the permissions:
+If after sharing a calendar, users don't have the expected permissions, then use Outlook to verify the permissions:

 1. Open **Outlook** and navigate to the appropriate calendar.
 1. Right-click the calendar, point to **Share** and then click **Calendar Permissions**.